ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

 have tech support ask if i have tired turning the ladder back on or off

-have the tech support schedule a technician to troubleshoot my ladder
+pound zero on the keypad until my finger bleeds have the tech support schedule a technician to troubleshoot my ladder

 find out they’re going to charge me $100 to come